pseudoClone/PRNG-Suite/README.md

 # PRNG-Suite
-PRNG implementation and testing stop
+### PRNG testing and implementation stop
+---
+- Do not use for cryptographic purposes.
+- Docs to follow soon.